puwei/DanielTakeshi.github.io/new-start-here.md

 ---
-title: New?
-Start Here
+title:      "New?
+Start Here"
 layout:     page
+permalink:  /new-start-here.html
 ---

 You can see the one-paragraph description of the blog in the footers, repeated